 I lived in Shanghai, China, from 2004 to 2010, where I was very active in the underground sound community;

 I returned for several performances and events in July/August 2012 and again in the fall of 2014.

 I headed up audio for Tom Clancy's EndWar

 and other projects

 at Ubisoft Shanghai

-- I wrote the soundtrack for the RPG Arcanum: Of Steamworks and Magick Obscura, which Forbes listed as one of the top 12 video game soundtracks of all time, during the seven years I developed audio for games at Sierra from 1996-2003.
-The music was also cited in PC Gamer's roundup of the top PC games of all time (Arcanum was #60).
+- I composed the soundtrack for the RPG Arcanum: Of Steamworks and Magick Obscura, one of my many projects during the seven years I developed audio for games at Sierra from 1996-2003.

 This site and all text, sounds, and images contained herein